-Guideline related to: Articles 1 paragraph 3.6, Article 1 paragraph 3.10
+Guideline related to: Article 1 paragraph 2 (f); Article 1 paragraph 2 (j)

-- Question: Are fluid power components and systems using liquids or gases of group 2 covered by PED ? - Answer : For fluid power components and systems using liquids or gases of group 2 according to Article 9.2.2, the following applies :

-(1) Excluded from PED

-(1.1) due to exclusion 3.6 of Article 1 (e.g. machinery directive)

-- piping and connecting devices for liquids of group 2 when $DN \le 200$ whatever the pressure is, and when DN > 200 and $PS \le 500$ bar

-- piping and connecting devices for gases of group 2 when DN $\leq$ 100 or PS DN $\leq$ 3500 bar

-- pressure accessories (e.g. filter housing) no higher than category I

-- fluid power actuators, pumps and control valves no higher than category I.

-(1.2) due to exclusion 3.10 of Article 1 (refer to guideline 1/11)

-- fluid power actuators (e.g. motors, cylinders, ...)

-- fluid power pumps

-- fluid power control valves (distributors). - (2) Included in the PED

-- all accumulators (bladder, piston and diaphragm types)

-- pressure equipment not excluded by (1) above.
+Question Are fluid power components and systems using liquids or gases of group 2 covered by PED?
+Answer For fluid power components and systems using liquids or gases of group 2 according to Article 13 paragraph 1 (b), the following applies: 1.
+Excluded from PED 1.1. due to exclusion of Article 1 paragraph 2 (f) (e.g. machinery directive) - piping and connecting devices for liquids of group 2 when DN ≤ 200 whatever the pressure is, and when DN > 200 and PS ≤ 500 bar piping and connecting devices for gases of group 2 when DN ≤ 100 or PS DN ≤ 3500 bar - pressure accessories (e.g. filter housing) no higher than category I - fluid power actuators, pumps and control valves no higher than category I. 1.2. due to exclusion of Article 1 paragraph 2 (j) (refer to guideline A-11) - fluid power actuators (e.g. motors, cylinders,) - fluid power pumps - fluid power control valves (distributors).
+2. Included in the PED - all accumulators (bladder, piston and diaphragm types) - pressure equipment not excluded by (1) above.
+Reason Note

+Accepted by Working Party Guidelines (WPG) on: 14/10/2015 Accepted by Working Group Pressure (WGP) on: 08/01/2016

+Pressure Equipment Directive PED 2014/68/EU Commission's Working Group "Pressure"

-Guideline related to: Article 1 paragraph 2.1.3; Annex I sections 2.10 and 2.11
+Guideline related to: Article 2 (4); Annex I Sections 2.10 and 2.11

-- Question: When is a measuring or control system considered as a safety accessory under the PED? - Answer: A measuring system alone cannot be considered as a safety accessory, as a safety accessory as defined in PED necessarily requires : - a measuring or detection function and - an activation function for correction, or shutdown, or shutdown and lockout.
+Question When is a measuring or control system considered as a safety accessory under the PED?
+Answer A measuring system alone cannot be considered as a safety accessory, as a safety accessory as defined in PED necessarily requires: - a measuring or detection function and - an activation function for correction, or shutdown, or shutdown and lockout.
 In order for a control system to be classified as a safety accessory, it shall be designed and placed on the market as an ultimate means of protecting pressure equipment from exceeding allowable limits, and therefore it shall meet the corresponding essential requirements of Annex I, section 2.11.

-Note: It is foreseeable that some measuring or control devices could be inadvertently used as safety accessories.
+Reason Note It is foreseeable that some measuring or control devices could be inadvertently used as safety accessories.
 Where this is possible manufacturers should include an appropriate warning in their instructions for use.
+See also PED Guidelines A-25 and B-16